Derpy Hooves: Development and history

-2012: "The Last Roundup" controversy ("Derpygate")

-In her first speaking role, a clumsy Derpy Hooves knocks into a pillar of the Ponyville town hall, to Rainbow Dash's dismay.
-Some critics described this portrayal of Derpy in "The Last Roundup" as ableist.
+Faust's sketch of Derpy, sold and auctioned off on eBay for the 2011 Japan earthquake and tsunami relief efforts.

-The character received her first speaking role in "The Last Roundup", which aired on January 21, 2012.
+Voiced by Tabitha St. Germain, Derpy received her first speaking role in "The Last Roundup", which aired on January 21, 2012.
 Writer Amy Keating Rogers changed the character's intended name, Ditzy, to Derpy as a gesture of appreciation towards the show's adult fanbase.
 At the time, Rogers was unaware of any negative connotation of the word derpy.

-The episode's broadcast elicited immediate celebration among fans; an Equestria Daily post titled "DERPY DERPY DERPY DERPY DERPY DERPY" received 1,428 comments by midnight.
-However, criticism soon emerged regarding the character's portrayal.
+Criticism soon emerged regarding the character's portrayal.
 Jenna Pitman initiated a petition on Change.org titled "Make Amends for Hurtful Ableist Stereotype in My Little Pony"; she described the episode as promoting "a very hurtful, pro-bullying message" and compared the character's voice to "that slow, loopy and lispy drawl we have all heard others use as an insult".
 The petition garnered 136 signatures.
 In response, several petitions in support of Derpy, with Andrew Holt's "Hasbro Studios/The Hub: Do not change Derpy's name" ultimately garnering 44,395 signatures.
 Rogers received approximately 200 positive messages thanking her for the episode and 10 negative messages calling her an ableist.
 Nevertheless, upon researching the word derpy further, Rogers discovered it could also mean retarded, which distressed her as the mother of a disabled child and a disability rights advocate.

 Hasbro and The Hub considered four options: to take no action, to remove Rainbow Dash saying "Derpy" but retain Derpy's voice, to remove the name and modify the voice, or to change the name in a future episode.
 The episode was removed from iTunes on January 30, 2012.
 On February 24, 2012, a modified version was released with the character's voice re-recorded in a higher pitch, her eyes straightened, and Rainbow Dash no longer addressing her by name.
 The Equestria Daily post about these changes received 2,254 comments.